Lumi-supercomputer/lumi-userguide/docs/software/packages/pytorch.md

 [PyTorch](https://pytorch.org) is an open source Python package that provides tensor computation, like NumPy, with GPU acceleration and deep neural networks built on a tape-based autograd system.

 PyTorch can be installed by the users following the code's [instructions](https://pytorch.org/get-started/locally/).
 The options to choose for LUMI in the interactive instructions are `Linux`, `Pip` and `ROCm5.X`.
 For installing with `pip`, the `cray-python` module should be loaded.
 PyTorch comes with ROCm binaries needed for the GPU support.
-Even if a particular version of ROCm is not avilable on LUMI, PyTorch may still be able to use the GPUs.
+Even if a particular version of ROCm is not available on LUMI, PyTorch may still be able to use the GPUs.

 PyTorch can be run within containers as well.
 In particular, containers from the images provided by [AMD on DockerHub](https://hub.docker.com/u/rocm).
-Those images are updated frequently and make possible to try PyTorch with recent ROCm versions.
+Those images are updated frequently and make it possible to try PyTorch with recent ROCm versions.
 Another point in favor of using containers, is that PyTorch's installation directory can be quite large both in terms of storage size and number of files.

 ## Running PyTorch within containers